Planning to take the MCAT this upcoming cycle? The 2023 MCAT test dates are finally out!

 Most US medical schools have rolling admissions.
 This means that the sooner you test, the sooner you can apply, and the sooner your application will be reviewed for consideration.

 Rolling admissions are discussed in more detail in my free MCAT prep guide.

-According to the AAMC, registration for the 2022 MCAT opened in October for those testing in the first half of the year.
-Registration for the Jul-Sep test dates opened in February.
+According to the AAMC, registration for the 2023 MCAT opens in October for those wanting to test in the first half of the year.
+Registration for the Jul-Sep test dates opens in February.

 MCAT scores are released ~30 days after testing.
 The second column on each image shows the score release for that specific MCAT date.

 Plan for this 30 day delay when calculating your MCAT + application timeline.

 In my experience, I've seen the highest success rate with students who test by June and have their applications in by July.